Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Multidimensional problems

 Let $\flp$ denote \eqref{bfl-p} with $B=\infty$, and $\flopt$ denote its optimal value.
 We say that an algorithm $\A$ is a {\em Lagrangian multiplier preserving} (LMP) $\rho$-approximation algorithm for \ufl if for every instance, it returns a solution $(F,\sg)$ such that $\rho\sum_{\ell\in F}f_\ell+\sum_{j\in\mE}d_{\sg(j)j}\leq\rho\cdot\flopt$.
 In~\cite{MinooeiS12}, it is shown that given such an algorithm $\A$, one can take any solution $(x,z)$ to \flp and obtain a convex combination of {\em \ufl solutions} $(\ld^{(1)}; F^{(1)},\sg^{(1)}),\ldots,(\ld^{(k)}; F^{(k)},\sg^{(k)})$---so $\ld\geq 0,\ \sum_r\ld^{(r)}=1$---such that $\sum_{r:\ell\in F^{(r)}}\ld^{(r)}=x_\ell$ for all $\ell$ and $\sum_r\ld^{(r)}\bigl(\sum_j d_{\sg^{(r)}(j)j}\bigr)\leq\rho\sum_{j,\ell} d_{\ell j}z_{\ell j}$.
 An LMP 2-approximation algorithm for \ufl is known~\cite{Jain}.

-\begin{lemma} Given an LMP $\rho$-approximation algorithm for \ufl, one can design a polytime robust-(BIC-in-expectation, IR) mechanism for \bufl whose expected disutility is at most $\rho\iopt$ while violating the budget by at most a $\rho$-factor. \end{lemma}
+\begin{lemma} Given an LMP $\rho$-approximation algorithm for \ufl, one can design a polytime support-based-(IC-in-expectation, IR) mechanism for \bufl whose expected disutility is at most $\rho\iopt$ while violating the budget by at most a $\rho$-factor. \end{lemma}

 \begin{proof} The LP-relaxation \eqref{bfl-p} for the \cm problem is of the form \eqref{cmlp} and satisfies the required properties.
 Recall that for $x\geq 0$, $z(x)$ denotes the min-cost completion of $x$ to a feasible solution to \eqref{bfl-p} if one exists, and is $\bot$ if there is no such completion of $x$.
 Let $\Om_\lp:=\{x: z(x)\neq\bot,\ \ 0\leq x_\ell\leq 1\ \forall\ell\}$.
 For integral $\w\in\Om_\lp$, $z(\w)$ specifies the assignment where each client $j$ is assigned to the nearest open facility.
 By Theorem~\ref{optnewlp}, one can efficiently compute an optimal solution $(X,p)$ to the relaxation of \eqref{primal} where the set of feasible allocations is the set $\Om_\ex$ of extreme points of $\Om_\lp$.